 Ottawa First Aid has been the best provider of first aid, cardiopulmonary resuscitation (CPR), and automated external defibrillation (AED) courses in Ottawa since 2008.
-It is the biggest and most popular workplace approved safety and training provider in the community.
+It is the biggest and most popular workplace-approved safety and training provider in the community.
 Classes are held at various schedules throughout the week, with more popular classes available during the evenings and weekends.
-Enrolment and registration is quick and hassle-free and can be completed using the details posted on this page or use our registration page.
-The most popular course available is standard first aid is a comprehensive two day course that includes CPR and AED training.
-In this course candidates will learn to manage emergencies such as head injuries, major bleeding, internal wound and breathing and circulatory emergencies.
+Enrolment and registration are quick and hassle-free and can be completed using the details posted on this page or use our registration page.
+The most popular course available is standard first aid a comprehensive two-day course that includes CPR and AED training.
+In this course, candidates will learn to manage emergencies such as head injuries, major bleeding, internal wound and breathing, and circulatory emergencies.
 Re-certification classes are also available for customers looking to renew an expiring award.
-Enrol in a training course here or use the contact information provided below.
+Enroll in a training course here or use the contact information provided below.

 Contact and Registration Details

 Click the link below the provider in your region or go directly to Ottawa First Aid by clicking the link above.

 - Telephone Number: 1-888-870-7002

 Ottawa First Aid offers prospective trainees the opportunity to sign-up for training courses throughout the week, including evenings and weekends.
 Ontario WSIB-approved training courses, stand-alone CPR classes, private classes, and refresher courses are available to trainees.
 The list below shows some of the numerous classes offered by this Ontario WSIB-approved provider:

 - Standard First Aid, CPR, and AED